bitcraze/bitcraze-website/src/products/crazyflie-2-1.md

 #### Open Source

-The Crazyflie 2.1 is an open source project, with source code and hardware design both documented and available.
+The Crazyflie 2.1 is an open source project, with source code and hardware schematics both documented and available.
 Since all of our development tools are open source (except for iOS) we are allowed to redistribute them in an easy way for our users.
 Aside from the firmware and software projects, there are a number of community